tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

   **Answer:** Everyone is responsible for carrying the burden of security!

-* Why do we use tools like this?
-Why not just offload this stuff to the security team?
+* Why not just offload this stuff to the security team?

   **Answer:** The security team is already going to be overwhelmed with many other things to patch and is fighting a constant upward-hill battle.